 7. Is an internal capital market a form of synergy?

 An “internal capital market” refers to the fact that businesses get funding from corporate headquarters rather than directly from external sources (e.g. banks, bondholders, shareholders).
 While the empirical evidence on the average performance of internal capital markets is mixed, they appear especially helpful when external capital markets are underdeveloped (e.g. in some developing economies) or inaccessible (e.g. in a financial crisis).
-Because this is a form of financial (i.e. non-operational) synergy, this is not the focus of the book.
-However, we will discuss the organizational implications of central resource allocation in chapter 11 on corporate headquarters.
+Because this is a form of financial (i.e. non-operational) synergy, this is not the focus of the document.
+However, we will discuss the organizational implications of central resource allocation in section 11 on corporate headquarters.

 Academic Background